 Until you are able to get to your shoulder dislocation doctor in Jersey City, keep your arm in a sling to prevent movement and minimize discomfort.
 A dislocated shoulder can usually be put back in place by a non-surgical reduction procedure implemented manually by your doctor.
 You may be directed to wear a shoulder sling for about a week to keep your shoulder immobilized until tissues heal from the stress of the dislocation.
 Rehabilitation exercise are useful to help your shoulder regain strength, mobility and stability.
 NSAIDs or prescription pain medications offer pain relief while your shoulder is recovering.

 For more severe dislocations involving torn ligaments or tendons, you may need shoulder surgery to correctly address the damage.
 Your shoulder dislocation doctor in NYC may recommend you have surgery as soon as damage is assessed and deemed extensive.
 Recurring shoulder dislocations often benefit from surgical stabilization of a compromised shoulder joint.

 Don’t rely on home treatments or chiropractic techniques to recover from a dislocated shoulder.
-Underlying damage that is not readily apparent could exist that promotes the development of degenerative diseases such as arthritis and rheumatoid arthritis.
+Underlying damage that is not readily apparent could exist that promotes the development of degenerative diseases.
 Contact a skilled shoulder dislocation doctor in Staten Island today by calling Regional Orthopedic and making an immediate appointment to have your shoulder injury evaluated, diagnosed and treated professionally.